 Vegan Orange Chicken

 The Cauliflower in this recipe is so easy to make.
-I was surprised how good they were!
+I was surprised at how good they were!

 Simply make a batter of flour, almond milk, and some seasoning, and roll your cauliflower bites around in it until they’re completely smothered.